 Tried-and-True, Allow Me to Introduce You to Wired and New

-By Jennifer Rudolph, Co-Founder, Scientific Global
+By Jennifer Rudolph, Co-Founder and Partner, Scientific Global

 Take a moment and think about the best learning experience you’ve ever had.
 Was it entertaining?
 Was it hands on?
 Did you interact with a small group or team?
 Now consider the most abysmal learning experience you’ve ever had.
 Did it lack all of the components that made your best experience so memorable for you?
 What made it so disappointing and unproductive?